larsencyber/discord-message-purger/README.md

 # discord-message-purger
 A Discord message purging tool, which can be used to delete all messages (including message replies) with a specific user, or in a specific channel.

-**Note:** Automating user accounts is against Discord Terms of Service.
+**Note:** Automating user accounts is against Discord's Terms of Service.

 # Usage - Python
 1. Install the latest version of Python3.